 From September 2011 to April 2018, invited by the previous Artistic Director José Carlos Martínez, Pino Alosa held the permanent position as Co-Artistic Director and ballet master of Compañía Nacional de Danza de España in Madrid.

 In June 2018, invited by the Artistic Director Frederic Olivieri, Mr. Alosa took the position of Ballet Master at the Teatro Alla Scala in Milan where he stayed for one year and half until the middle of August 2019.
-With La Scala, Mr. Alosa coached principals dancers and was ballet master in charge of the rehearsals in productions such as Nutcracker (George Balanchine), Giselle (Yvette Chauviré), Don Quixote (R. Nureyev), Sleepping Beauty (R. Nureyev), Woolf Works (Wayne McGregor), Le Corsaire (Anne Marie Holmes).
+With La Scala, Mr. Alosa coached principals dancers and was ballet master in charge of the rehearsals in productions such as Nutcracker (George Balanchine), Giselle (Yvette Chauviré), Don Quijote (R. Nureyev), Bella Durmiente (R. Nureyev), Woolf Works (Wayne McGregor), El Corsario (Anne Marie Holmes).
 At the same time Pino Alosa was Teacher and stage manager for the Gala “Bolle and Friends” with the famous international ballet star Roberto Bolle.

 In September 2019, the new Artistic Director of the Compañia Nacional de Danza, Mr. Joaquin De Luz, invited Pino Alosa to join the Spanish company once more with the post of Associate Director and ballet master.